-Galapagos Safari Camp truly is a camp – rooms are in fact tents privately located via outdoor paths away from the main building.
-To find your way safely back to your tent at night, you may like to carry a small flashlight or headlamp (although these are also available on request at camp).
+To find your way safely back to your safari tent at night, you may like to carry a small flashlight or headlamp (although these are also available on request at camp).
 Or, simply walk by the light of the moon.

-Those prone to sea sickness may find water crossings during the garúa months of July to December demanding.
-Even if you don’t normally suffer, it’s a good idea to have motion sickness tablets on hand to ensure that every crossing and boat trip is as comfortable as possible during your Galapagos tour.
+Those prone to sea sickness may find water crossings demanding, particularly during the garúa months of July to December when seas are more choppy.
+Even if you don’t normally suffer, it’s a good idea to have motion sickness tablets on hand to ensure that every crossing and boat trip is as comfortable as possible on your Galapagos tour.

-It goes without saying that you’ll need a camera, to capture the beautiful memories that await around each bend.
+It goes without saying that you’ll need a camera.
 Close encounters with blue-footed boobies and sea lions, staggering lunar landscapes and marine adventures with the ones you love are moments to be cherished.
-The best thing is that you don’t even need a great camera, or be a skilled photographer, to take wonderful wildlife photos here: animals are so fearless that you can snap away from just a few feet.
+The best thing is that you don’t need a fancy camera with zoom lenses, or be a skilled photographer to take wonderful wildlife photos here.
+Animals are so fearless that you can snap away from just a few feet.

 Due to the strenuous efforts of the Galapagos National Park to rid islands of introduced species, stringent rules are in place about what things, especially foods, can be brought on Galapagos tours from the mainland.
 Fruits like kiwis and papayas are strictly off limits as are some seeds and nuts.
 Suitcases are routinely checked by park officials and very little slips through the net, so it’s wise to avoid bringing any foodstuffs altogether.
 But fear not, Galapagos Safari Camp ensures that all your snack and mealtime needs are more than met, all with foods that do not threaten the Galapagos ecosystem.